 - No: the terminal name is not published - By the DHCP server (available only if the DHCP protocol is enabled see Chapter 3.1.1): the terminal name is registered by the DHCP server.
 Requirement: the DDNS function (Dynamic DNS) must be supported by the DHCP server.
-See Appendix A.4.3. - By the terminal: the terminal updates the DNS server..
-In this case the parameter "If my FQDN already exists" controls the terminals behavior in event of an error during the DNS server update (see Appendix A.4.3).
+See Appendix A.4.3. - By the terminal: the terminal updates the DNS server.
+In this case the parameter "If my FQDN already exists" controls the terminal's behaviour in the event of an error during the DNS server update (see Appendix A.4.3).

-3.1.3 - Host Management
+3.1.3 - Server Management

-A host is a TCP/IP machine (UNIX, AS/400, etc) to which the AX3000 can open connections (telnet, tty and VNC).
+A server is a TCP/IP machine (UNIX, AS/400, etc) to which the AX3000 can open connections (telnet, tty and VNC).

-To configure the host table, select the [Configuration]-[TCP/IP]-[Hosts] menu.
+To configure the server table, select the [Configuration]-[TCP/IP]-[Servers] menu.
 A dialog box as shown below is displayed:

-The host server definition depends on whether or not DNS is enabled (see
+The server definition depends on whether or not DNS is enabled (see Chapter 3.1.2):

-Chapter 3.1.2):

-- No DNS: a host is identified by both an alphanumeric character string beginning with a letter AND an IP address. - With DNS: a host is defined only by its name.
+- No DNS: a server is identified by both an alphanumeric character string beginning with a letter AND an IP address. - With DNS: a server is defined only by its name.
 This name can be either a full name (www.axel.com) or an incomplete name (as400).
 Its IP address is resolved later.
-(See Appendix A.4).
+(See Appendix A.4)

-Add a Host: move the highlight cursor to a vacant line and enter the name and either its IP address or set DNS.
+Add a Server: move the highlight cursor to a vacant line and enter the name and either its IP address or DNS name.

-Delete a Host: select the host and press [DELETE].
+Delete a Server: select the server and press [DELETE].

-Change a Host: move the highlight cursor over the name or IP address of the host and enter the new value.
+Change a Server: move the highlight cursor over the name or IP address of the server and enter the new value.